null

 Pack the spare clothes in a labeled ziplock bag so they stay together and can be identified if they end up in the classroom's spare clothes stash.
 And label each item individually — a spare shirt that comes out of a bag and gets set aside without a name on it can easily get mixed up with another child's things.

-Our clothing labels come in two types to suit every garment:
+Our clothing labels for kids come in two types to suit every garment:

 • Stick-on clothing labels — apply to the garment care tag or tagless imprint area inside the clothing.
 Instant application, no tools needed.
 Made from a different material than our waterproof labels, specifically designed for clothing.